heatherjzhou/PCAForQTL/README.md

 interpret and use than popular hidden variable inference methods for QTL mapping including SVA, PEER, and HCP (2022).
-Here we aim to provide some guidance on **how to use PCA** for hidden variable inference in QTL mapping and in particular **how to choose *K*** using the functions provided in this package.
+Here we aim to provide some guidance on **how to use PCA** for hidden variable inference in QTL mapping and in particular **how to choose *K*** (the number of PCs) using the functions provided in this package.
 This package implements two simple, highly interpretable methods for choosing the number of PCs: an **automatic elbow detection method** (based on distance to the diagonal line) and the **Buja and Eyuboglu (BE) algorithm** (1992) (a permutation-based approach).
 Detailed descriptions of both methods can be found in our paper (2022).

 ## 1. Installation